Am I an Addict?

-At Sabino Recovery, we recognize that addiction is multifaceted and there is not a one size fits all method for abstinence.
-Only by understanding the root cause are we able to effectively treat the issue.
+At Sabino Recovery, we recognize that addiction is multifaceted and there is not a one-size-fits-all method for recovery.
+We are only able to effectively treat the issue by understanding the root cause.

-For some, the use of drugs is a way of medicating difficult emotions, experiences, and memories.
-Often started off as recreational, drug use can quickly turn into a full blown addiction.
-This escape can wreak havoc on relationships and bring about other personal and legal consequences.
+For some people, using drugs like heroin, cocaine and opiates is a way of medicating difficult emotions, experiences, and memories.
+Although it often starts as recreational, drug use can quickly turn into a full-blown addiction that can have personal and legal consequences and wreak havoc on relationships.

 Why is Drug Rehab at Sabino Recovery Right for You?

-At Sabino Recovery we know that high quality, effective drug addiction treatment cannot be improvised.
-We craft a targeted, individualized treatment plan for you only after thoroughly assessing and understanding the ways that drug addiction has impacted your life.
+We know that high-quality, effective drug addiction treatment for drugs like heroin, opiates and methamphetamine cannot be improvised.
+After thoroughly assessing and understanding the ways that drug addiction has impacted each resident’s life, we craft a targeted, individualized treatment plan.

-When the brain is altered by drugs, will-power alone is difficult.
-The inpatient drug treatment program at Sabino Recovery is designed to take advantage of neuroplasticity – your brain’s ability to reorganize itself by forming new neural connections in order to adapt and adjust to new situations, experiences, and environments.
+The inpatient substance abuse treatment programs at Sabino Recovery are designed to take advantage of neuroplasticity – your brain’s ability to reorganize itself by forming new neural connections to adapt and adjust to new situations, experiences, and environments.

-To fully recover from drug addiction means so much more than the absence of drugs in a person’s life – true recovery means the ability to identify triggers, behavior, and explore the underlying issues.
-We offer evidence based treatment modalities that enhance one’s ability to manage these triggers, explore the behaviors, and evaluate the negative consequences in conjunction with the perceived rewards of continued use.
-By approaching addiction from this vantage point we alleviate the shame and empower each resident to formulate their recovery plan with the assistance of our knowledgeable and compassionate staff.
+To fully recover from drug addiction means so much more than no longer using– true recovery means identifying triggers, behaviors, and underlying issues.
+We offer evidence-based treatment modalities such as EMDR, psychotherapy, and equine therapy to help you identify and manage triggers.
+They are avenues for exploring the underlying trauma that led to you developing an unhealthy coping mechanism such as substance use.
+By approaching addiction beyond just managing symptoms and maintaining sobriety, we alleviate the shame around relapse and empower each resident to formulate their recovery plan with the assistance of our knowledgeable and compassionate staff.

 - Health assessment that utilizes lab testing with naturopathic interpretation